uziff/stop-ai/README.md

 # SAID - Stop AI Development
-Methods and utilities to contribute to stop AI Development
+Methods and utilities to contribute to stop AI development